Why Are There Mice In My South Pasadena Home?

 - Water sources: Remove easy access to water in and around your property to minimize how attractive your property is to mice.

 Take Care Of The Mice With Kat's Pest Solutions

 There's nothing cute about a mouse infestation, which is why our team at Kat's Pest Solutions is ready to pounce to ensure you have a safe and happy home that's rodent-free.
-Not only do we provide rodent control that addresses your concerns today, but we also make sure they don't make return appearances.
+Not only do we provide South Pasadena rodent control services that address your concerns immediately, but we also make sure rodents don't make return appearances.
 If you’ve noticed rodent activity in your house, don’t delay!
-Contact our team at Kat’s Pest Solutions for your rodent control needs.
+Contact our team at Kat’s Pest Solutions for your home pest control needs in South Pasadena.